bjaxbjax/Usernalysis/README.md

 ## Building/Running Usernalysis

-Usernalysis an ASP.Net MVC application primarily using C# and javascript.
+Usernalysis is an ASP.Net MVC application developed primarily using C# and javascript.
 It is built with [Visual Studio 2017 Community](https://visualstudio.microsoft.com/downloads/).
 To run the app, open the `Usernalysis.sln` solution file in the project root using Visual Studio and Debug/Start from the IDE.

 ## Usernalysis Usage